 This is one of the realest books I have ever read.
 There is no window dressing or frills of any sort.
 This is the plain and simple story of a deeply troubled and disturbed man in a landscape that mirrored his mind.
 How the ravages of war left scars that made living in the place he once called home, unbearable.

 There is no way to idealize the characters of the book.
-They are an accurate representation of the time and place the novel is set in.
+They are an accurate representation of the time and place the novel was set in.
 Nearly 80 million people died and millions more were left destitute and disfigured just twenty years after the destruction of the First Great War.
 This book is a another Ode of Remembrance, Lest We Forget.